ReptilianEye/ReptilianEye/README.md

 # About me

 I am currently in my third year pursuing a degree in Computer Science at AGH University of Science and Technology in Cracow.
 I have a passion for programming and I'm always eager to learn new things, especially in the field of software development.
-Currently looking working at Software Mansion as a Software Engineer.
+Currently working at Software Mansion as a Software Engineer.

 # Personal Projects